progklb/argon-music-player/README.md

-# py-terminal-music-player
+# Argon Music Player

-A terminal-based music player for Linux.
+A terminal-based music player for Unix.
 **Note: This is still a work in progress.**

 ### Commands